elucian/bee/syntax/composite.md

 Bee uses composite types to ...

-* define data types using "alias", "<:" and "∈"
+* define data types using type, "<:" and "∈"
-* declare constants using "static", ":=" and "∈"
+* declare constants using static, ":=" and "∈"
-* declare variables using "value", ":=" and "∈"
+* declare variables using make, ":=" and "∈"
 * declare parameters using symbols "*", ":=", "@:" and "∈"

 ## Range